alifirhas/cmdk-revision/src/520-535/523-Evolve-again.md

 It is not broken, but it is bent at a 90-degree angle, which is no different from being broken, which means that Imperius cannot use this archangel weapon temporarily until it is repaired.

 If it's just temporarily unavailable, it's not a big deal for Imperius, but the problem is that his weapon, already broke once!
-It was the time when Diablo gathered the power of the Seven Demon Kings to enter the high heaven, the spear of courage was damaged by Diablo and Imperius spent a lot of effort to recast the spear of courage.
+It was the time when Diablo gathered the power of the Seven Demon Kings to enter the High Heaven, the spear of courage was damaged by Diablo and Imperius spent a lot of effort to recast the spear of courage.
 It didn't take long for Roy's fist to give it a damage again...

 The most vexing issue lies in the constant damage inflicted upon Roy's fist.
 In other words, while Imperius does not require a spear of courage to be re-forged, he must find a means to realign the spear's shaft, ensuring perfect synchronicity with himself.
 Even the slightest deviation in curvature would impair the tactile feedback he receives when wielding it.